- Fire Safety

 Decorations must not disguise, cover, or interfere with any safety device, including fire safety equipment such as fire extinguishers, exit signs, sprinkler heads and piping, and fire alarm pull stations.

-Live cut trees must have prior permission from Safety and Environmental Health Office and have a tag showing that they have been flame-retardant treated.
+Live cut trees must have prior permission from Office of Safety and have a tag showing that they have been flame-retardant treated.
 The tag must include the name and registration number of the chemical used, the name of the applicator and the date of treatment.
 Keep natural trees in water at all times to slow the natural drying process.

 Live trees are not permitted in the residence halls.
 Artificial trees are allowed when placement, lighting, decorations and monitoring rules are adhered to.
 They must be kept out of corridors and away from doorways and heat sources.